rolandshoemaker/theca/README.md

-There are preliminary `bash` and `zsh` tab completion scripts in the `completion/` directory which can be installed manually or by using the `--bash-complete` or `--zsh-complete` flags with `sudo ./build.sh install` when installing the `theca` binary or by default when using the binary `installer.sh`.
+There are preliminary `bash` and `zsh` tab completion scripts in the `completion/` directory which can be installed manually or by using the `--bash-complete` or `--zsh-complete` flags with `sudo bash tools/build.sh install` when installing the `theca` binary or by default when using the binary `installer.sh`.
 They both need quite a bit of work but are still relatively usable for the time being.

 ## man page